kryton-me/kryton-me.github.io/2021-10-DictationAndTextToSpeech.md

 * Single tap Fn to stop

 # Windows TTS

+## Operating system wide tool
 Windows has a built in Text To Speech tool but there is no way to access it without using some form of software.
 To get around this I have released a basic Python script, A copy of the script can be found on [GitHub](https://github.com/kryton-me/PyWinTTS).
 It has been tested on Windows 10 and MacOS 11.
 I have released this under the MIT license for maximum compatibility.

 Please see the [README.md](https://github.com/kryton-me/PyWinTTS/blob/main/README.md) file for full instructions on installation and use.

+## Microsoft Office only
+If you just want to use it in Office tools there is a built in tool, If your not permitted to install python this may also help.

+To set up:

+* Click on the “Custom Quick Access Toolbar” (top left) of office window)
+* Click on “More commands…”
+* In the “Choose commands from:” drop down select “All Commands”
+* Scroll down to “Speak” and click on it
+* Click “Add>>”
+* Click “OK”

+To use:

+* Select text
+* click on the square speech bubble with a play button in the top left of the Window.

 # Windows Dictation
 Press Windows key + H